Temporal Action Segmentation: An Analysis of Modern Techniques: Conclusions and Outlook

+Moreover, transferring the TAS to an online environment could make these strategies more useful to real-world applications.
+The initial attempts to achieve this objective were in~\cite{du2022fast,ghoddoosian2022weakly}.
+Yet, both approaches rely on frame-wise pre-computed features.
+The online segmentation of videos with end-to-end models could be a future trend.

-In conclusion, temporal action segmentation is a promising and fast-developing research field with many potential real-world applications.
-In this survey, we provide a detailed taxonomy of the task, systematically review the core techniques, and curate a comprehensive list of existing works categorized by level of supervision.
-We further point out the opportunities as well as the challenges ahead.
-We hope that this survey will provide an exposition of this topic and promote the growth of the community.
+In conclusion, TAS is a promising and rapidly evolving scientific topic with numerous potential real-world applications.
+In this survey, we present a detailed taxonomy of the problem, a systematic analysis of the fundamental methodologies, and a curated collection of current works classified by levels of supervision.
+We also highlight the chances and obstacles that lie ahead and hope that this survey will help promote the growth of the community.

 \ifCLASSOPTIONcaptionsoff

 \fi